kckecheng/cheatsheets/linux.rst

 gnu cflow
 ----------

-GNU cflow analyzes a collection of C source files and prints a graph, charting control flow within the program.
+GNU cflow analyzes a collection of C source files and prints a graph, charting control flow within the program to explain relationships of caller/callee.

 ::